richardtape/content-visibility/readme.txt

 == Changelog ==

+= 0.2.8 =
+* Fixed an issue where blocks registered with PHP throwing error when rendering it with ServerSideRender components in the editor.

 = 0.2.7 =
 * Fixed an issue where in some cases the block controls for widgets still weren't appearing on the new 5.8 widgets screen.